BIGGESTBADDESTUGMANIAFAN/Numdum/README.md

 Sets the value of variable to a number inputted by user.
 The number can be signed and decimal.
 The number will be echoed without a trailing newline.
 If the user inputs a non-valid number, they will be alerted and prompted to reinput a new value until a valid number is entered.

 ### GOTO
-Goto statements are the only available way to change excecution order in numdum, as
+Goto statements are the only available way to change excecution order in numdum.
+It uses the following syntax:

+	GOTO{variable}

+ A GOTO statement will jump unconditionally to the label corresponding with the value of the variable. e.g.
+	GOTO5
+ will jump to the label
+ 	5:
+  however, if 5 has a value of 3 it will jump to
+  	3: